akethu/covimune/README.md

 <strong>Medical Care Redefined</strong>

-CovImune is an all-in-one medical dashboard to analyse, store, remind and share medical data among all hospitals.
+## Description

-## Getting Started
+<strong>CovImune is an all-in-one medical dashboard to analyse, store, remind and share medical data among all hospitals.</strong>

 ### 1. Visit Your Dashboard